MicrosoftDocs/microsoft-academic-services/academic-services/graph/resources-faq.md

 Answers some of the most frequently asked questions about the Microsoft Academic Graph

-## Microsoft Academic Graph license terms
+## License terms

-Microsoft Academic Graph is under [ODC-BY](https://opendatacommons.org/licenses/by/1.0/)
+Microsoft Academic Graph is licensed under [ODC-BY](https://opendatacommons.org/licenses/by/1.0/)

 When using Microsoft Academic data (MAG, MAKES, etc.) in a product or service, or including data in a redistribution, please acknowledge Microsoft Academic using the URI https://aka.ms/msracad.
 For publications and reports, please cite the following article: